Use the tips below to help avoid common AOTC errors:

 - Verify the information on the Form 1098-T is correct by asking what type of degree or certificate program the student is enrolled in.
 Ask how long the student has attended a post-secondary school.
 Ask for the student's enrollment status, undergraduate or graduate.
 Ask when the student started graduate studies.

 - If the student doesn't have a Form 1098-T or the Form 1098-T is incorrect, let your clients know that if the IRS audits them, they will need to have documents supporting their claim.
 See the Form 866-H-AOC and Form 866-H-AOTC-MAX for examples of the documentation needed.
 Form 886-H-AOC (SP) is also available in Spanish.

 Find out who qualifies for the Education Credits

-Find the latest news for refundable credits on Hot Topics for Refundable Credits
+Find the latest news for refundable credits on What's Hot?

-See the AOTC, the LLC and the Tuition Deduction criteria side by side on our Compare Education Credits and Tuition and Fees Deduction chart
+See the AOTC and the LLC criteria side by side on our Compare Education Credits chart

 Whether you are involved in education, interact with students or parents of students or are a tax return preparer, find out What You Need to Know about AOTC and LLC

 Find out how to Avoid Common AOTC Errors